astroport-fi/astroport-classic-frontend/README.md

-# Astroport
+# Astroport Core UI

-Astroport a web frontend for interacting with Astroport Smart Contracts.
+The Astroport Core UI is a web frontend used for interacting with the Astroport Smart Contracts.
 It is intended to be used with the [Terra Station Extension](https://terra.money/extension) plugin for Chromium browsers.

 ## Development